 Behavioural research looks at how our behaviour can affect our chances of getting cancer.
 It tries to find out why people behave the way they do, why they sometimes behave in unhealthy ways and what motivates them to adopt more healthy behaviours.

 Population research looks at how cancer affects the general population and aims to identify its causes.
 This type of research uses large-scale studies that involve thousands of people, looking for patterns (trends) in the incidence of different cancers.
-The large number of people involved make it easier to spot the factors that are associated with increased cancer incidence.
+The large number of people involved makes it easier to identify the factors that are associated with increased cancer incidence.

 By combining behavioural and population research we can develop strategies for preventing cancer and promoting good health.
 Tobacco use, cancer screening, dietary behaviour and sun protection are some areas that have been investigated by these researchers.